This guide offers examples of how to cite sources in your text body and how to include them in your reference list.

 Why should I reference?

-Referencing is important in academic writing and an essential part of any assignments as it:
+Referencing is important in academic writing and an essential part of any assignment as it:

 What should I reference?